windmaomao/windmaomao.github.io/repository/angular2-mc-common.md

 ### Body (with header/footer)

-In order to including all branding materials, ex. header, footer and etc., you can wrap your content within a body component `gc-body`.
+Under the skin, `gc-layout` calls `gc-body` for all branding materials, ex. header, footer and etc..

 ```html
   <gc-body>